Judy Lasseigne

 August 3, 1941 — January 2, 2026

-Judith “Judy” Businelle Lasseigne, 84, of Prairieville, Louisiana, passed away peacefully on January 2, 2026, surrounded by her loving family.
-Services will be held at Resthaven Gardens of Memory and Funeral Home, 11817 Jefferson Hwy, Baton Rouge LA 70816 on January 17, 2026.
-Visitation will start at 9:00 AM and the service will begin at 10:30 AM, with inurnment to follow at Resthaven Gardens of Memory.
+Judith “Judy” Businelle Lasseigne, 84, of Prairieville, Louisiana, passed away peacefully on Friday, January 2, 2026, surrounded by her loving family.
+Services will be held at Resthaven Funeral Home, 11817 Jefferson Highway in Baton Rouge on Saturday, January 17, 2026, with a visitation beginning at 9:00 a.m. and services to held at 10:30 a.m.
+Inurnment will follow at Resthaven Gardens of Memory.

 Born in Plaquemine, Louisiana, on August 3, 1941, Judy grew up with a deep appreciation for family, faith, and music.
-She graduated from St. John High School in Plaquemine, Louisiana, in 1959 and continued her education at Spencer’s Business College.
-Judy began her professional career with DOW Chemical and later worked for Exxon and ended her career at Cabela’s, where her warm personality and strong work ethic left a lasting impression on colleagues and customers alike.
+She graduated from St. John High School in Plaquemine, Louisiana in 1959, and continued her education at Spencer’s Business College.
+Judy began her professional career with Dow Chemical and later worked for Exxon, ending her career at Cabela’s, where her warm personality and strong work ethic left a lasting impression on colleagues and customers alike.

 Music was truly woven into the fabric of Judy’s life.
 As a young woman, she performed in a family band and learned to play both the piano and the organ.
 Her love for music remained constant throughout her life.
 She shared her talents as the organist for St. Anne Catholic Church in Plaquemine, Louisiana, and later lifted her voice in the choir at St. Mark Catholic Church in Prairieville, where she offered her musical gifts in service to her faith community.